 Why Content Creators Need Data Analytics

-Perched on gilded thrones built on user information, Zuckberg and Besos appear godlike.
+Perched on gilded thrones built on user information, Zuckerberg and Bezos appear godlike.
 However data (like God) isn’t exclusive to corporations, frameworks and analytics tools enable content creators to perform the same tasks as tech titans.
 In an Information Age, it’s not enough that content creators simply be “creative”.
-Fortunately, just as Prometheus gave fire to man, frameworks and tools exist for content creators to perform the same tasks as tech titans, empowering them to optimise and grow.
+Fortunately, just as Prometheus gave fire to man, tools exist for content creators to perform the same tasks as tech titans, empowering them to optimise and grow.

 - What is data analytics?